 - Turn the heat down to medium heat and cook the shiso leaves for about a few minutes.
-The leaves colour will change from purple to greenish colour.
+The leaves colour will change from purple to a greenish colour.

 - Drain the shiso leaves with a strainer and squeeze the leaves to extract as much as you can.
-It is hot so be careful not to burn your finger, I used a spoon to extract all liquid.
+It is hot so be careful not to burn your fingers.
+I used a spoon to extract all liquid.

-- place the drained liquid back to the saucepan and bring it simmer.
+- Place the drained liquid back to the saucepan and bring it simmer.

 - Cool it down and keep it in a clean bottle in a fridge.
-If you sterilize the container which you keep the syrup, it will last about 6 months in the fridge.
+If you sterilize the container in which you keep the syrup, it will last about 6 months in the fridge.

 - To make shiso juice, place 1/4 cup of the syrup into a glass and pour about 200 ml of mineral water or fizzy soda water over the top.
 Add ice cubes.